Belgium national football team

 Belgische Fußballnationalmannschaft) has represented Belgium in men's international football since their maiden match in 1904.
 The squad is under the global jurisdiction of FIFA and is governed in Europe by UEFA—both of which were co-founded by the Belgian team's supervising body, the Royal Belgian Football Association.
 Periods of regular Belgian representation at the highest international level, from 1920 to 1938, from 1980 to 2002 and again from 2014 onwards, have alternated with mostly unsuccessful qualification rounds.
 Most of Belgium's home matches are played at the King Baudouin Stadium in Brussels.

 Belgium's national team have participated in three quadrennial major football competitions.
-It appeared in fourteen FIFA World Cups and six UEFA European Championships, and featured at three Olympic football tournaments, including the 1920 Summer Olympics which they won.
+It appeared in fifteen FIFA World Cups and seven UEFA European Championships, and featured at three Olympic football tournaments, including the 1920 Summer Olympics which they won.
 Other notable performances are victories over four reigning world champions—West Germany, Brazil, Argentina and France—between 1954 and 2002.
 Belgium has long-standing football rivalries with its Dutch and French counterparts, having played both teams nearly every year from 1905 to 1967.
 The squad has been known as the Red Devils since 1906; its fan club is named "1895".

 Belgium finished in third place as hosts at UEFA Euro 1972.
 After that, they experienced two golden generations.
 In the first period, which lasted from the 1980s to the early 1990s, the team finished as runners-up at UEFA Euro 1980 and fourth in the 1986 FIFA World Cup.
 In the second, under the guidance of Marc Wilmots and later Roberto Martínez in the 2010s, Belgium topped the FIFA World Ranking for the first time in November 2015 and finished third at the 2018 FIFA World Cup.
 To date, Belgium is the only national team to top the FIFA ranking without having won a World Cup or continental trophy.